 Before we get into the recipes, let’s talk about setting yourself up for success.
 Making a great cocktail at home doesn’t require a professional bar setup.
 With just a few key ingredients and tools, you can craft delicious honey whiskey drinks that taste like they were made by a pro.
 Think of this as your simple guide to building a cocktail-making toolkit.

-The Star Ingredients: Whiskey and Honey
+Choosing Your Whiskey and Honey

 The quality of your cocktail comes down to the quality of what you put in it.
 Let’s start with the two most important components.
 First, the whiskey.
 The type you choose will set the foundation for your drink’s entire flavor profile.
 A spicy rye will give you a different result than a smooth bourbon.
 A great rule of thumb is to use a whiskey you’d happily sip on its own.
 For a fun and flavorful twist, our Mash & Mallow S’mores Whiskey adds notes of chocolate and toasted marshmallow that pair beautifully with honey.